PrachiJadhav2310/Front-End/README.md

 Technologies used: HTML & CSS

 Description:
-Introducing my latest project: an Amazon clone crafted purely with HTML and CSS! 👩‍💻🎨.I have used pure HTML and CSS to make this project.
+I have used pure HTML and CSS to make this project.
+Basic Html tags were used to design the basic layout of the web page.
+Styles were added using CSS .